 The Social Value criteria is evaluated in two parts, which, when combined, result in one overall Social Value score:

-The ECC TOMs Social Value Calculator (Part A) and the Social Value Supporting Statement (Part B) combined are known as the “Social Value Plan” and will form part of the Contractor Proposals.
+These two parts combined are known as the “Social Value Plan” and will form part of the Contractor Proposals.

 Part A: Value Score (ECC TOMS Social Value Calculator)